American Airlines flight returns to CLT due to mechanical issue

-CHARLOTTE, N.C. — Emergency crews are currently on the scene of a reported fire at Charlotte Douglas International Airport.
+CHARLOTTE, N.C. — Emergency crews reported to the scene of a reported fire at Charlotte Douglas International Airport on Wednesday.

-Charlotte Fire responded to the airport around 7:45 Wednesday morning.
+Charlotte Fire crews arrived at the airport around 7:45 a.m.
 Fire trucks were seen surrounding an American Airlines jet on the tarmac shortly after 8 a.m.

 American Airlines said that Flight 1668, which was heading to Chicago, experienced a mechanical issue shortly after takeoff and returned to the airport.
 An American spokesperson said no fire or smoke was present on takeoff.